-David Blum is a Principal Scientific Engineering Associate in the Building Technology and Urban Systems Division.
-His research focuses on the development and implementation of next-generation computational tools for buildings operating in isolation or within broader energy networks.
-The majority of this work is applied to model predictive control (MPC), where a model of building performance can be used to optimize its energy consumption, occupant service, and energy network interactions.
+David Blum is a Computational Research Scientist/Engineer in the Building Technology and Urban Systems Division.
+His research focuses on the development and implementation of next-generation computational tools and workflows for buildings operating in isolation or within broader energy networks.
+In particular, his interests are in the development, evaluation, and implementation of new control strategies that reduce energy use and cost as well as enable flexible load management important for coordination with electric grids with renewable generation, integration of on-site distributed energy resources, and improving resilience to emergency situations.
+Much of this work recently has been applied to model predictive control (MPC), where a model of building performance can be used to optimize its energy use, occupant service, and energy network interactions.

-David received his B.A.E degree from the Department of Architectural Engineering at The Pennsylvania State University in 2011 and his M.S. and PhD degrees in Building Technology from the Massachusetts Institute of Technology in 2013 and 2016 respectively.
+David received his B.A.E. degree from the Department of Architectural Engineering at The Pennsylvania State University in 2011 and his M.S. and Ph.D. degrees in Building Technology from the Massachusetts Institute of Technology in 2013 and 2016 respectively.
 At MIT, his research focused on improving the use of commercial building HVAC systems to provide ancillary services to electric grids through dynamic modeling and MPC.
-He is a member of the American Society of Heating, Refrigerating, and Air-conditioning Engineers (ASHRAE) and the Institute for Electrical and Electronics Engineers (IEEE), as well as the International Building Performance Simulation Association (IBPSA).
+He is a member of the American Society of Heating, Refrigerating, and Air-conditioning Engineers (ASHRAE), the Institute for Electrical and Electronics Engineers (IEEE), and the International Building Performance Simulation Association (IBPSA).

 Solar+ Optimizer: A Model Predictive Control Optimization Platform for Grid Responsive Building Microgrids